Bhavishv/Event_Management/README.md

 <b><h1><b>Introduction</b></h1>
 Our Event Management website aims to provide a comprehensive solution for planning and organizing events of all scales.
-From corporate conferences to social gatherings, our platform simplifies the process, ensuring a seamless and enjoyable experience for both event planners and attendees.
+From corporate conferences to social gatherings, our platform simplifies the process, ensuring a seamless and enjoyable experience for both event planners.

 <h1><b>About</b></h1>
 Our platform is designed to streamline event management by offering various tools and features that cater to all aspects of event planning.
 Users can manage guest lists, handle RSVPs, coordinate with vendors, and ensure that every detail is taken care of, all from a single, user-friendly interface.